yrong/koa-neo4j/README.md

 ### Lifecycle hooks

 A lifecycle hook is a single function or a group of functions invoked at a certain phase in request-to-response cycle.
 It helps with shaping the data according to one's needs.
-Further, the framework comes with a number of build-in hook functions, ready to be dropped in their corresponding lifecycle.
+Further, the framework comes with a number of built-in hook functions, ready to be dropped in their corresponding lifecycle.

 A hook function takes the form of a normal JavaScript function, with arguments consistent with the lifecycle in which